ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 - You’re looking for a community of like-minded people
 - You’re looking for a pre-seed round of funding

 Then Antler might be a good fit for you.
-Overall, it’s a lot of fun, learning and making new friends.
+Overall, it’s a lot of fun, learnings and making new friends.

 It’s probably not for you if you’re far in the game and have a founding team and some revenue from your product.